Scuba diving for the first time

-The days leading up to the diving trip, my husband and I went snorkelling in the sea near our hotel.
-My logic was that if I could go snorkelling with no problems, scuba diving would be a breeze.
+The days leading up to the diving trip, my husband and I went snorkeling in the sea near our hotel.
+My logic was that if I could go snorkeling with no problems, scuba diving would be a breeze.
 How wrong was I!

 When it was time to leave, we got on the boat and we were off.
 The journey to the diving site was about 20 minutes so everyone enjoyed the views along the way.

-I was sorted into my group and we had our safety briefing.
+We were sorted into our groups and we had our safety briefing.
 All still great, I was still very excited and trying to remember all the sand signals.